cloudblog004/fantasticfoodies/content/en/posts/2102-how-to-make-homemade-garlic-spinich-white-rice-grilled-chicken-w-white-wine-cream-sauce.md

 1. Take 3 large chicken brests

 Pasta in red sauce and pasta in white sauce.
 Then there could be the other accomplices like veggies and meats.
-Hence the &#34;white sauce&#34; in the title of this recipe.
+Hence the *white sauce* in the title of this recipe.
 Cheese ravioli in lightened up version of traditional cream sauce with added nutrition from spinach and a big flavor boost from fresh herbs.

 <!--inarticleads2-->